 Our History – Page 7

-By 1998 St. Margaret had just one priest, no deacon, no parochial vicar, a CCD director, and Religious Sister as principal of the parish school.
+By 1998 the Parish had just one priest, no deacon, no parochial vicar, a CCD director, and Religious Sister as principal of the parish school.
 There were three weekend Masses (4 PM on Saturday and 8 and 11 AM on Sundays).

 The Parish Finance Council initiated the Monthly Maintenance Fund in March 1992.
 At that time the parish owed the Archdiocese over $109,000.
 This fund helped reduce the debt and help pay other bills.
 In 1997, Father Ruggeri (who was called Father Joe) established the Renovation Fund.
 This fund has helped to pay for many of the repairs and changes to the church.

 The ten stained glass windows on the sides of the upstairs church were repaired through the generosity of ten individual parishioners.
 The handicap ramp was a donation of the Sodality and another generous parishioner and was built by still another parishioner.
 The beautiful signs outside the church and the school were donations of other parish families.
 The vital repairs to the carillon were made thanks to the generous gift of another anonymous parishioner.